Rokele History, Family Crest & Coats of Arms

 Early History of the Rokele family

 This web page shows only a small excerpt of our Rokele research.
-Another 216 words (15 lines of text) covering the years 1300 and 1324 are included under the topic Early Rokele History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1300 and 1324 are included under the topic Early Rokele History in all our PDF Extended History products and printed products wherever possible.

 Rokele Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Rockwell, Rokelle, Rockewell, Rokele, Rokewell and others.

 Early Notables of the Rokele family (pre 1700)

 More information is included under the topic Early Rokele Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rokele family